At the end of Lustig Road. You have to get there from Willington. And you walk on a section of the Old Connecticut Path at the beginning.

 Elevation change: 106 feet (up + down), gradual slopes.

-Environment: Lovely walk in the forest with a couple of different environments: open forest floor, a bridge over a creek, another small creek with stepping stones for crossing, a large section with tall mountain laurels that will be stunning when in bloom in June.
+Environment: Lovely walk in the forest with a couple of different environments: open forest floor, a bridge over a creek, another small creek with stepping stones for crossing, a large section with tall mountain laurels that are stunning when in bloom in June.
 The elevation changes are slight.
-There are sections with rocks imbedded in the trail which could be a challenge for less sure-footed walkers.
+There are sections with rocks embedded in the trail which could be a challenge for less sure-footed walkers.
 Heavy rains create standing water and mud in three places, requiring the use of stepping stones.

 Information about Ashford's Conservation Commission and Langhammer Trail can be found here.